-Population ecology Our first benchmark comes from [22, 23] and describes the dynamics of e.g. animal populations.
-A simplified version of it was presented in Example 2.1.
-Here we model a population N_k at time steps k = 0, ..., m.
+Population ecology Our first benchmark comes from [26, 27] and models animal populations.
+We have seen a simplified version in Example 2.1.
+Here we model a population $N_k$ at time steps k = 0, ..., m.
 At each time step, there is a Poisson-distributed number of new arrivals, which are added to the binomially distributed number of survivors from the previous time step.
-Each individual is observed with a fixed probability δ , so the number of observed individuals is
+Each individual is observed with a fixed probability $\delta$ , so the number of observed individuals is binomially distributed: